Mandiant’s new solution allows exposure hunting for a proactive defense

-Google-owned cybersecurity provider Mandiant has launched Mandiant Proactive Exposure Management offering, a suite of products and services to help organizations focus on “attackable exposures” rather than just vulnerabilities.
+Google-owned cybersecurity provider Mandiant has launched Mandiant Proactive Exposure Management, a suite of products and services to help organizations focus on “attackable exposures” rather than just vulnerabilities.

 “Exposures go beyond vulnerabilities and are potential exploitable entry points that can be used by an adversary to gain initial compromise into an organization or supply chain ecosystem,” said Michael Armistead, director of outbound product management at Google Cloud Security.
 “An exposure could be a vulnerability, a server misconfiguration, or a security control missing detections for specific indicators of compromise (IOCs) or commonly used threat actor tactics, techniques, and procedures (TTPs).”

-Exposures can include vulnerable software, zero days, stolen credentials, unknown assets, missing multi-factor authentication, domain typosquatting, etc., according to Armistead.
+Exposures can include vulnerable software, zero days, stolen credentials, unknown assets, missing multi-factor authentication, and domain typosquatting, according to Armistead.

 “Organizations are dealing with sprawling attack surfaces and historic vulnerability volume, with the definition of vulnerability expanding beyond just CVEs from the NVD,” said Erik Nost, a Forrester analyst.
 “Security professionals increasingly need to worry about misconfigurations, benchmarks, policy violations and so on, as sometimes it is not a patch that should be prioritized, but an ineffective or weak control that should be remediated.”